 The casing is made of stainless steel.
 It’s heavy-duty, and while you can expect a few nicks if you drop it, it’s not likely to break.

 This metal stopwatch is versatile, too.
-Choose from six different modes depending on what you need it for: date & time mode, alarm mode, stopwatch mode, stopwatch “L” mode (although we aren’t sure exactly what this one is), timer mode, and pacer mode.
+Choose from six different modes depending on what you need it for: date & time, alarm, stopwatch, stopwatch “L,” timer, and pacer.

 Another feature we found highly incredibly useful that some of the best stopwatches don’t have is the standby function.
 Although most batteries last for years, just this simple addition can add an extra year or two to the life of your battery.